What Can We Do With Embarrassment?

 The key to our ability to overcome embarrassment is to listen to the "Voice of Truth" rather than the inner critic that tears us down.
 The song Voice of Truth by Casting Crowns in the video below gives additional examples of distorted thinking, as well as things that the "Voice of Truth" will tell us instead.

 Embarrassment leads us to make assumptions based on inaccurate perceptions of our reality.
 We assume that we know what people are thinking about us, how they feel toward what we have done, and that our future relationships with them are tainted because of our ineptness.

-We think are able to "read" others' faces, their actions, and the meaning behind their words.
+We think we are able to "read" others' faces, their actions, and the meaning behind their words.
 Unfortunately, we may not be accurate in what we "think" others are "thinking."
 We cannot read minds.
-We are only human, we do know know all things.
+We are only human, we do not know know all things.

 Only God is able to discern the thoughts and intents of the heart.
 Our judgement is faulty at best and if we make decisions based on inaccurate information, we are putting ourselves in jeopardy.
 We will act in ways that do not make sense to others, causing further issues in our relationships.

 I burned the toast!
 Oops!
 I spilled the milk!
 I buttoned my shirt crooked!
 I left my zipper undone!
 How could I have forgotten?
 Oh, no!
 I dropped it!
 I tripped on my own foot!
 I dialed the wrong number!
 I threw out that sack.
 You mean it wasn't garbage?